Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 ### The same message keeps the check at WARNING forever

 WHMCS reports things an operator can legitimately decide to live with, for example the use of default template names.
 The plugin has no filter for individual checks, so the way to silence one is to resolve it in WHMCS or to acknowledge the service.

-## Perfdata / Metrics

-There is no perfdata.

 ## Credits, License